Samsung SGH-G810

-The Samsung G810 is a Symbian OS smartphone developed and released by Samsung Telecommunications.
+The Samsung G810 is a Symbian OS mobile phone developed and released by Samsung Telecommunications.
 It was announced at Mobile World Congress on 11 February 2008.

 The handset succeeds the previous G-model, the G800, incorporating the same 5-megapixel camera with Xenon flash, 3x Optical Zoom, and 3.5G capability, whilst adding Wi-Fi and GPS capabilities and running on the S60 (3rd Edition) Symbian platform.
 With these features in a slider-package, the G810 was aimed at rivaling Nokia's N95.
 It has an all-metal casing.

 The G810 comes with QuickOffice pre-installed which ables to edit and create Microsoft Office 2003 file formats and read PDF files.
 Its web browser is WebKit based and is able to use WAP 2.0/xHTML, HTML, RSS feeds and video streaming.

 It was succeeded by the Samsung i8510 Innov8.